axem-solutions/dem/docs/development_environments.md

 Installation can be done with the `dem pull` command:

 1. First the dem installs the Development Environment descriptor.
-2. Then downloads the tool images that are not yet available on the host PC.
+2. Then downloads the necessary tool images, which are not yet available on the host PC.

 !!! tip